What Cultural Difference Is Most Likely To Affect Health Literacy

 Health-Seeking Behaviors: Timing and Trust

 Cultural norms also dictate when and how individuals seek healthcare.
-Which means in collectivist societies, family or community leaders often make health decisions, which can delay care if the individual’s symptoms are not immediately recognized as urgent.
-As an example, a study in BMC Public Health found that Hispanic immigrants in the U.S. often delay seeking care for diabetes due to family-centered decision-making and fear of stigma.
+In collectivist societies, family or community leaders often make health decisions, which can delay care if the individual’s symptoms are not immediately recognized as urgent.
+As an example, a study in BMC Public Health found that Hispanic immigrants in the U.Practically speaking, s. often delay seeking care for diabetes due to family-centered decision-making and fear of stigma.

 Additionally, mistrust of the healthcare system—rooted in historical exploitation, such as the Tuskegee Syphilis Study—can deter marginalized groups